 While having fun bossing the turtle on the screen around, the kids are learning logic painlessly.
 Sound like good brain exercise?
 You bet!
 The kids command a tiny robot turtle carrying a pen and a bucket.
 They tell it where to go on the page, giving commands like “forward 50” (go forward 50 turtle steps).
 The turtle draws lines as commanded and dumps colors.
 For animations, the turtle assumes a variety of shapes.

 Not only is Logo great for teaching reasoning to young kids, but it has all the bells and whistles of a robust programming language, including parallel processing.
 So it’s a natural for teaching game programming.
 Skills learned on it transfer easily to other languages.
 In fact there are many computer professionals out there who got started by learning Logo.
 To find one, just ask around!
-My curriculum uses Logo as formulated in MicroWorlds software.
+My curriculum uses Logo as formulated in MicroWorlds software, now for Windows only.
 Logo Adventures is planned for learning once a week for one hour.

 Here’s what’s in Logo Adventures:

 - Tessellations: figures that fit together like floor tiles

 - A silly story about a giant scared by a small person

 - A simple board game, “Yellow Brick Road”

 - A bouncing ball that draws a clown face

 - An animated birthday card, full of shooting stars

 – Uses the Logo computer language, developed just for kids at MIT